remirror/remirror/docs/contributing.md

 pnpm run watch
 ```

 Under the hood, for most packages, this command uses `esbuild` to compile TypeScript to JavaScript, and `tsc` to output type definitions.

-Some packages have their own build scripts, e.g. `@remirror/theme` uses `babel` and `linaria` to produce CSS files. `pnpm run watch` will also handle these packages too.
+Some packages have their own build scripts, e.g. `@remirror/theme` uses `babel` and `linaria` to produce CSS files. `pnpm run watch` will execute the build scripts in these packages too.

 ### Storybook